greg4fun/katacoda-scenarios-1/docker/step2.md

-## Task Two Inspecting the Container
+## Task Two Inspecting a Running Container

 Now that we have been returned to the command line we can use docker ps to list running containers.
 Try this: